thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-column-basics.md

 permalink: /:collection/:path.html
 ---

-Basic information for a data column is its **NAME**, **DESCRIPTION**, and **TYPE**.
+When you model your data, you set basic information for data columns, such as a column's **NAME**, **DESCRIPTION**, and **TYPE**.
 All of these can influence how a user experiences your data.
 For example, the **DESCRIPTION** appears as a "tip" when a user hovers over a column.
-So it is the means for helping users understand where the data comes from.
+It helps users understand where the data they are searching comes from.

 ## Change the column name

-**Column Name** (UI)/**ColumnName** (model file) is the name that displayed to users for that column in ThoughtSpot.
-The column name is what users type to add that column to their search.
-Change the text that is shown for the column names in ThoughtSpot to make the names more meaningful to users.
+**Column Name** (UI)/ **ColumnName** (model file) is what users type to add a column to their search.
+Change these column names in ThoughtSpot to make them more meaningful to users.

 The model file contains a row for each column in your data set.
 It isn't unusual to have tens of thousand of rows in this file.
 You can change all or a subset of